-- a) Violation of any terms or conditions of this permit; - b) Obtaining this permit by misrepresentation or failure to disclose fully all relevant facts; or - c) A change in any condition that requires either a temporary or permanent reduction or elimination of the permitted discharge.
+- a.
+Violation of any terms or conditions of this permit; - b.
+Obtaining this permit by misrepresentation or failure to disclose fully all relevant facts; - c.
+Reallocation of WLA under the LC TMDL: - d.
+Development of an integrated WWTF and stormwater runoff NPDES permit; or - e.
+A change in any condition that requires either a temporary or permanent reduction or elimination of the permitted discharge.